 The good thing is that you can purchase different plans for different users within your business.
 For example, if you only want Enterprise for some of your users, you don’t have to commit your entire team to it.
 This could help you reduce your monthly cost significantly.

 Plans can be billed monthly or annually.
-Discounts may also apply to annual plans, but generally only if you sign up through a Google representative (for example, on the Business plan, discounts aren't available if you sign up online).
+Discounts may also apply to annual plans, but generally only if you sign up through a Google representative.

 Sure, we wouldn’t recommend it if you were only looking for an email hosting solution for your business (there are other providers that are much cheaper, e.g. Namecheap).